profit first overview

 I now have a framework to understand how to manage money.

-I realized through implementing Profit First in my land business, you need two aspects to become a successful real estate investor.
+Implementing Profit First in my land business taught me that you need two aspects to become a successful real estate investor.

 These are two sides of the same coin.

-To be truly successful through real estate, we must learn to master both sides.
-And for me, Profit First was the piece that was missing.
+To be truly successful in real estate, we must learn to master both sides.
+For me, Profit First was the missing piece.

 About the author